What does it really mean to eat clean? And is a detox diet an effective way to cleanse your body and kick start weight loss?

 We've established that detox diets are not necessary to cleanse your system and likely have little to no additional advantages for weight loss.
 So why are so many “experts” still shouting about their benefits?
 Here are some of the most common claims surrounding these diets that are driving the confusion, as well as a closer look at what the science actually says:

-The Facts: There is no research to support this in healthy individuals.
+There is no research to support this in healthy individuals.
 You cannot hack your bodily processes in this way.
-Your liver is designed to be a multitask-er and stopping one function doesn't necessarily optimize another - just as stopping your heartbeat won't help you breathe more efficiently.
-Processing food, removing toxins and producing important bodily compounds simultaneously are all well within the normal range of function for a healthy liver.
+Your liver is designed to be a multitasker and stopping one function doesn't necessarily optimize another - just as stopping your heartbeat won't help you breathe more efficiently.
+Processing food, removing toxins, and producing important bodily compounds simultaneously are all well within the normal range of function for a healthy liver.
 And likewise, you cannot speed up this process either.

 That being said, improving your nutrition is beneficial to your long-term liver health and managing disease (7).
 But this requires a lifestyle shift in your eating and a generally healthy diet for the long haul, not a cleanse.

-The Facts: While there is some truth to the potential of toxins accumulating in fat cells, there isn't any good science to show detox diets are the way to get rid of them.
-In fact they probably don't have anything to do with food at all.
+While there is some truth to the potential of toxins accumulating in fat cells, there isn't any good science to show detox diets are the way to get rid of them.
+In fact, they probably don't have anything to do with food at all.

 You can store certain toxins in your fat cells, which are then slowly released and processed for removal over time (8).
 However, these toxins are typically from dangerous environmental pollutants (POPs), not food.
 And this is not something a majority of us need to be concerned with.

-The Facts: There is no research to suggest that food based toxins can negatively effect metabolism or your ability to lose weight.
+There is no research to suggest that food-based toxins can negatively affect metabolism or your ability to lose weight.
 However, emerging research implies that the quality of your diet (aka how much nutritious food you eat) may play some role in supporting weight loss through thermogenesis, appetite control, and nutrition intake - all of which can be achieved with a balanced, healthy diet (11,12).

 How to Cleanse Your Body Naturally